Kapuskasing: Kapuskasing Soldier Colony

 Governments of the day were mistakenly impressed with the agricultural potential of the Great Clay Belt.
 A federal government experimental farm had been established on the west side of the river to explore and develop crops and systems for farming the area.
 Under the Returned Soldiers and Sailors Act of 1917, the Kapuskasing Soldier Colony was established to settle veterans returned from the Great War.
 Settlers received homesteads, grants, and guaranteed loans and were paid for clearing their own land.
-However, by 1920 only nine of more than a hundred original settlers remained, and the project was discontinued.
+However, by 1920 only nine of more than 100 original settlers remained, and the project was discontinued.

 A 1920 Commission of Enquiry into the failed settlement scheme found that the settlers had not been up to the task at hand.
 The inhospitable climate and geography had won out.
 One bitter settler testified, "There are 7 months snow, two months rain and the remainder mosquitoes and black flies."
 Settlers had also counted on the development of a pulp mill at Kapuskasing that would provide a local market for pulp wood.

 Radar site

-During World War II, Kapuskasking was one of five Northern Ontario radar bases that were set up to watch for potential attacks on the Soo Locks in Sault Ste.
+During World War II, Kapuskasing was one of five Northern Ontario radar bases that were set up to watch for potential attacks on the Soo Locks in Sault Ste.
 Marie, Michigan.
 Kapuskasing was the headquarters for the radar bases, which were manned by the United States Army Air Forces.
 The town may have ceased its importance as a location for a traditional military radar base, but has become a site for the Super Dual Auroral Radar Network that is involved with tracking and measuring ionospheric turbulence.